How to Keep Your Pet Fit During the Holidays

 Pets, too, can suffer the ill effects of overindulgence, including the health and mobility consequences that go along with extra weight.
 Fortunately, it doesn’t have to be difficult to keep your furry friend fit and trim during the holidays.

-A little bit of planning, a commitment to your pet’s well being, and the support of your Lone Tree Veterinary Medical Center team will go a long way toward making sure your best pal feels and looks its best all year long.
+A little bit of planning, a commitment to your pet’s well being, and the support of your Lone Tree Veterinary Medical Center team will go a long way toward making sure your pet is fit all season long.

 Get Moving to Keep Your Pet Fit